kevindmoore/Twitteriffic/README.md

 #Twitteriffic
 This app has been designed as a simple mockup of a Twitter client.
 All server functions have classes that are designed to emulate a server with delays added to simulate a call to the network.
 We use a recycler view to display each row and since there is no divider, this looks ok.
-I've created a simple bubble drawable.
+I've created a simple bubble drawable to display the text in.
 Startup of the app occurs in StartupActivity.
 It checks the login state first and starts the login activity if the user is not logged in, otherwise it starts the main activity.
 No permissions are required as we don't access the internet.
 If we did, we would need to add this permission.